Singin' Sam: Early life

-Career
+Career and personal life

 When Frankel began in radio in 1930 on WLW (Cincinnati, Ohio), sponsored by the Great States Lawn Mower Company, he started using Singin' Sam as his professional name, and he was also known at that time as "The Lawnmower Man."
 In New York he began as "Singin' Sam the Barbasol Man" on WABC on July 20, 1931.
 He disliked New York, and three years later, he returned to Richmond, Indiana, with vocalist Helene "Smiles" Davis, so named because of her identification with the (then new) song "Smiles" while singing to the troops during World War I. The couple married May 2, 1934, in Richmond and lived first on their 5 acre farm, known as Just-a-Mere Farm, ll miles west of town on the National Road (now U.S. Route 40).
 They later lived on small farm on the southeast side of Richmond with a large colonial revival house with a pool and several outbuildings.
 In late 1934, Singin' Sam returned to broadcasting after Barbasol arranged to do his show live from Cincinnati, an easy commute.
+Frankel was Jewish in an Indiana community where Jews played important social, cultural, and economic roles.

 He continued with Barbasol until 1941, and during that time, he also did shows for Coca-Cola, flying to New York on alternate weeks to make transcriptions for his weekly 15-minute Refreshment Time with Singin' Sam, which aired from 1937 to 1942.
 In total, he made 260 transcriptions for the syndicated program.

 He retired about a year before his death.

 He died in hospital in Richmond of a heart attack in 1948.